bastodian/SeqTrim/README.md

 SeqTrim
 =======

-Sequence trimming library written in Python
+*Sequence trimming module written in Python
+*Module should work in both Python 2 and 3